lemurodigital/lemuro.digital/cv.md

 #### **layout editor** at _The Collegian_ newspaper - Salem, OR
 - Designed layout for student-run newspaper at Willamette University using Adobe InDesign.
 - Communicated with editors to make design and content decisions as well as participating in a democratic editorial process including conversations about the potential messaging and repercussions of publishing.
-## 😎 academic and additional interests
+## 😎 academic and additional interests.
 **💀philosophy**
 : Nietzsche, David Hume, Bataille, Mark Fisher.